curvelogic/eucalypt/docs/philosophy-lang.md

 language should just be simple one-liner tags in YAML files, or maybe eucalypt files that are predominantly data rather than manipulation.

-The **eucalypt** language is the depth behind these one-liners that allows **eucalypt** to accommodate increasingly ambitious use cases without breaking the paradigm and reaching for a general purpose scripting language.
+The **eucalypt** language is the depth behind these one-liners that allows **eucalypt** to accommodate increasingly ambitious use cases without breaking the paradigm and reaching for a general purpose imperative scripting language or the lowest common denominator or text-based templating languages.

 The pre-eminence of one-liners and small annotations and "logic mark-up", means that **eucalypt** often favours concise and cryptic over